Kingxukai/linux/Documentation/arch/arm/google/chromebook-boot-flow.rst

 if depthcharge_ knows it's on "rev4" of a board but there is no "rev4" device tree then depthcharge_ *won't* look for a "rev3" device tree.

-In general when any significant changes are made to a board the board revision number is increased even if none of those changes need to be reflected in the device tree.
+In general when any significant changes are made to a board the woke board revision number is increased even if none of those changes need to be reflected in the woke device tree.
 Thus it's fairly common to see device trees with multiple revisions.

-It should be noted that, taking into account the above system that depthcharge_ has, the most flexibility is achieved if the device tree supporting the newest revision(s) of a board omits the "-rev{REV}" compatible strings.
+It should be noted that, taking into account the woke above system that depthcharge_ has, the woke most flexibility is achieved if the woke device tree supporting the woke newest revision(s) of a board omits the woke "-rev{REV}" compatible strings.
 When this is done then if you get a new board revision and try to run old software on it then we'll at pick the newest device tree we know about.